moneebSB/sosanoo-cli/README.md

    - Future scaffolds will use these customized templates.

 3. **Restore Defaults**:
    - If you need to restore the default templates, simply delete the customized files.
-The CLI will regenerate them the next time you run a command.
+The CLI will fallback to the default version of them.

 ---